dm0-/installer/README.md

 **Fix failing units.**  The `hostnamed` service is failing with a resource error.
 Look into that so systems boot cleanly.

 ### Gentoo

-**Build a kernel.**  The Gentoo option currently doesn't create bootable images.
-It will probably have to require a manually-written kernel config for each system and combine it with the defaults or `allnoconfig`.
-I don't particularly like the idea of having a default kernel config for this when you're already going to the effort of building a tailored OS from source.

 **Support real cross-compiling.**  I'm eventually going to use this to produce images for slow embedded chips from an amd64 workstation, so `crossdev` needs to be configured properly.